 However, note that malware always changes its methods and improves so you can never be a hundred percent safe.

 Not every ad you see online is genuine.
 Some viruses show up as ads and encourage you to click on it or interact with it.
 The goal is to get you to click on ad banners and links so they can make money from your clicks.
 Most times, these ads appear as pop-ups that refuse to close or just keep popping up again in order to get you irritated.

 Preventive measure: Install a Security Scanner Plugin that will scan your plugins, themes and other data on your site every day to check for viruses and unwanted content.

 Your computer and website are built by codes that were developed by the developer or designer you hired.
 Some software, however, can replicate and add their own code to your website and/or computer.
 When this happens, your site becomes infected with the foreign code which can be used to delete data, spam your content, leak private or sensitive information and much more.

-Install an antivirus into your computer to protect you against viruses.
+Preventive Measure: Install an antivirus into your computer to protect it against viruses.
 There are some WordPress security plugins you can use on your website that will protect your website and its data from malware.

 4. Trojan Horses

 A trojan horse works like the story it is named after; it acts like it is doing one thing while it carries out its nefarious activities behind your back.
 An example is a plugin that seems to help with a task but really, it runs its own code into your site, corrupting data or leaking information to hackers.
 This happens mostly when people buy pirated plugins or themes because it’s cheaper.
 Hackers use the vulnerabilities in them to access your website.

 Preventive Measure: Be very careful what plugins or themes you use on your site.
 Get all plugins, themes, images, videos, content, and others from reliable and trustworthy sources so your hard work does not come crashing down.